Soluhh/SnowySlopes/README.md

 # SnowySlopes
-SnowySlopes is a short snowboarding game where you try not to crash on your head.
+SnowySlopes is 2D snow boarding game where you have to reach the finish line with or without style while also trying not to hit your head on the immense hills you traverse.